Multiple Choice Bible Quiz about Moses the Lawgiver

 How did God appear to Moses the first time God sent Moses his message?

-a.
+b.
 God appeared as a ghostly figure.

 c.
-God spoke from a burning bush.
+He spoke from a burning bush.

 c.
 God spoke from a burning bush when he talked to Moses.